Rima Khachatryan: Awards and decorations

 The Armenian government presented many decorations and awards to Rima Khachatryan.
 She was named Honoured Pedagogue of Armenia in 2017, was awarded the "Anania Shirakatsi" Medal in 2008, Commemorative Medal of the Prime Minister of Armenia in 2018 and Gold Medal of the Ministry of Education and Science of Armenia (2005).

 During the Soviet period she was awarded the Medal "Veteran of Labour" in 1984.
 She also received the Medal of the General Confederation of Trade Unions (2017).

 In 2020 the Executive Coaching & Training Institute was named after its founder, Rima Khachatryan.

-"Rima Khachatryan" scholarship
+Executive Coaching and Training Institute, ECTI

+The Executive Coaching and Training Institute (ECTI) was established in 2018 by a group of professionals led by Rima Khachatryan.
+Its activities include lifelong learning initiatives focused on capacity building, developing the professional skills of the existing workforce, and providing vocational education.

+ECTI has collaborated with the UCL Bartlett School of Environment, Energy and Resources on the development of training materials and educational courses.
+The collaboration has addressed topics including renewable energy systems, the environmental impacts of energy production and use, and related educational programs.

 A merit-based scholarship was established in 2020 in memory of Rima Khachatryan for scholars and research fellows of the Executive Coaching and Training Institute (ECTI).
 It was set up to enhance lifelong learning and self-development.
 The fellowships are awarded by the ECTI Board of Trustees.
 A total of ten scholarships are awarded annually.